The Software Testing Wheel

 What are the different factors of software quality and how do we test them?

-We made a software testing wheel to answer these questions based on the ISO standard for software product quality.
-It concludes that the quality of a software product is the weighted sum of different quality attributes which are grouped up into several quality factors.
+According to ISO standards, the quality of a software product is the weighted sum of different quality attributes which are grouped up into several quality factors.
 For example, performance efficiency is a factor that is composed of time behavior, capacity, resource consumption, etc.

 On the other hand, these external and internal factors are not always so black and white.
 There are many that are partially internal and external like security.